Manta ray: Behavior and ecology

 Swimming behavior in mantas differs across habitats: when travelling over deep water, they swim at a constant rate in a straight line, while further inshore, they usually bask or swim idly around.
 Mantas may travel alone or in groups up to 50.
 They may associate with other fish species, as well as sea birds and marine mammals.
 Mantas sometimes breach or leap out of the water.
 Individuals in a group may make aerial jumps in succession.
-Mantas may leap forward and re-enters head first, tail first or make somersaults.
+Mantas may leap forward and re-enter head first, tail first or make somersaults.
 The reason for breaching is not known; possible explanations include communication, or the removal of parasites and remoras (suckerfish).

 Mantas visit cleaning stations on coral reefs for the removal of external parasites.
 The ray adopts a near-stationary position close to the coral surface for several minutes while the cleaner fish feed.
 Such visits most frequently occur when the tide is high.
-Individual mantas may revisit the same cleaning station or feeding area repeatedly and appear to have cognitive maps of their environment.
-In addition, it has been confirmed that reef manta rays form a community with a specific individual and act together.
+Individual mantas may exhibit philopatry by revisiting the same cleaning station or feeding area repeatedly and appear to have cognitive maps of their environment.
+In addition, it has been confirmed that reef manta rays form a bond with a specific individual and act together.

 Mantas may be preyed upon by large sharks, orcas and false killer whales.
 They may also harbor parasitic copepods.
 Mantas can remove internal parasites by sticking their intestines up to 30 cm out of their cloaca and squeezing them out, often while defecating.
 Remoras adhere themselves onto mantas for transportation and use their mouths as shelter.
 Though they may clean them of parasites, remoras can also damage the manta's gills and skin, and increase its swimming load.

 In 2016, scientists published a study in which manta rays were shown to exhibit behavior associated with self-awareness.
 In a modified mirror test, the individuals engaged in contingency checking and unusual self-directed behavior.